 Coinbase is one of the largest and most popular cryptocurrency exchanges across the world.

-In the UK, it allows you to easily buy, sell, and store more than 50 cryptocurrencies.
+In the UK, it allows you to easily buy, sell, and store hundreds of cryptocurrencies.
 A range of payment methods are supported too – including UK bank transfer (via FPS) and debit cards.

 If you buy or sell more than £200 worth of a cryptocurrency, you’ll be charged a total of about 2% in fees.
 However, you should expect to pay more than this if you place smaller orders.